DheepthaRai/CalibrAI/README.md

 - GPU name (if present)

 Performance and stability tradeoffs are visible instead of hypothetical.

+## Hardware & Model Stack
+CalibrAI was built and tested on **Dell Pro Max GB10** hardware, leveraging its local compute capabilities for running and evaluating large language models without cloud dependencies.

+### Models Used
+- **LLaMA** – used for instruction-following and general conversational behavior
+- **DeepSeek** – used for comparative testing of safety responses and refusal patterns

+Both models are integrated through a modular backend interface, allowing CalibrAI to:
+- Swap models without changing the UI
+- Compare safety behavior across different architectures
+- Demonstrate real-world deployment constraints such as memory pressure and system restarts

 ## Running the App
 ### 1. Install dependencies